hemantksingh/messup-learn/Security/Web Security/Security Headers.md

 2. If there is no CSP restriction within `foo.com` HTTP response, then `foo.com` in browser can send a request to `bar.com`.
 3. Upon receiving the request, `bar.com` server responds with `bar.com` HTTP response, CORS restriction within this response can prevent `foo.com` in browser from loading it.
 (Note that by default, Same-origin policy will restrict the response from loading, unless otherwise specified by CORS)

-## Cross-Origin-Opener-Policy
+## COOP and COEP

-HTTP Headers that let your webpage opt into a special "Cross-origin Isolated" state and gain access to powerful web API features like

-- SharedArrayBuffer
+Previously, websites using shared memory for [inter thread communication](https://blog.logrocket.com/understanding-sharedarraybuffer-and-cross-origin-isolation/) could load cross-origin content without permission.
+These websites could interact with window pop-ups that are not of the same origins, potentially causing a security breach or a loophole to gain access to user information on the website. **Cross-origin isolation** is a new security feature (as of  April 2021) that was added to the browser.
+In short, it is the result of sending two HTTP headers on your top-level document (COOP and COEP).
+These headers enable your website to gain access to powerful web APIs such as SharedArrayBuffer and prevent outer attacks (Spectre attacks, cross-origin attacks, and the like).

+Powerful features

+- SharedArrayBuffer - allows `main` thread to send messages to a `worker` thread using shared memory
 - performance.measureMemory()
 - JS Self Profiling API
+  and more to come

-Ensure a top-level document does not share a browsing context group with cross-origin documents (pop ups - opened).
-This will isolate the process for your document prevent potential attackers from access to your global object if they were opening it in a popup, preventing a set of cross-origin attacks
+If you are interested in using these powerful features, you will need to opt into COOP and COEP.
+This isolates the top-level document process and ensures it does not share a **browsing context group** with cross-origin documents (e.g. pop ups ), preventing a set of cross-origin attacks.

+### Enabling cross-origin isolation

 `Cross-Origin-Opener-Policy: same-origin`

-## Cross-Origin-Embedder-Policy
+If CORP not set explicitly, browsers default to `cross-origin` rather than `same-origin` `Cross-Origin-Resource-Policy: cross-origin`

-Ensure all resources loaded from your website have been loaded with CORP `Cross-Origin-Embedder-Policy: require-corp`
+For security purposes, the browser default should be same-origin, That shift is going to take some time, however In the meantime - COEP ensures all resources loaded from your website to have been loaded with an explicit `Cross-Origin-Resource-Policy: cross-origin`, without the CORP header those resources will be stopped from loading

+`Cross-Origin-Embedder-Policy: require-corp`

 ## Deprecated